marcelauliano/MitoHiFi/README.md

   - all_mitogenomes.rotated.aligned.fa - this is an aligment of all the mithocondrial sequences assembled by the pipeline.
 It is possible you will find heteroplasmy in your sample, in which case you will have more than one version of the final mito presented.
 The pipeline chooses a final representative by a majority rule, using cdhit-est to cluster sequenvces at a 80% identitty and chosing the largest one in that cluster as the final.
 If you want to study heteroplasmy of your sample, please investigate the *all_mitogenomes.rotated.aligned.fa* file further, and all the results in the **potential_contigs** folder.

-* Folder **final_mitogenome_coverage** will contain a few files, the most important are:
+* Folder **coverage_mapping** will contain bam files for a quick inspection on IGV-like softwares, the most important are:
-  - HiFi-vs-final_mitogenome.sorted.bam - contains mapping information of HiFi reads against the final mitogenome
+  - HiFi-vs-final_mitogenome.sorted.bam - contains mapping information of filtered HiFi reads against the final mitogenome
-  - final_mitogenome.genome.300.mean.depth - contains the average mapping coverage over a 300 bp window of the final_mitogenome (used to build the `final_mitogenome.coverage.png` plot)

-* Folder **coverage_mapping** will contain a few files, the most important are:
-  - HiFi-vs-final_mitogenome.sorted.bam - contains mapping information of HiFi reads against the final mitogenome
+  - HiFi-vs-potential_contigs.sorted.bam - contains mapping information of HiFi reads against all potential contigs
-  - final_mitogenome.genome.300.mean.depth - contains the average mapping coverage over a 300 bp window of the final_mitogenome (used to build the `final_mitogenome.coverage.png` plot)

 * If you run the pipeline with flag **-r** you will have a further folder called **reads_mapping_and_assembly** which will contain

   - gbk.HiFiMapped.bam.fasta - all reads that mapped to the closely-related mito
   - gbk.HiFiMapped.bam.filtered.fasta - mapped reads filtered by size.
-We remove any reads that are larger than the size of the close-related mito as a rough way to filter out numpts
+We remove any reads that are larger than the size of the close-related mito (or as specified by **--max-read-len** ) as a rough way to filter out numpts
   - hifiasm.contigs.fasta - final hifiasm primary and alternate contigs concatenated.
 This is the file used to find your mitos.

 ## 6. New parameter for plants!!